platformsh/platformsh-docs/sites/friday/src/glossary/_index.md

 ## Trial

-When you create an organization for the first time on Upsun, you will have time and resources available so you can try out the Upsun platform.
+When you create an account on Upsun, you are also beginning a trial for your organization.
-It has come restrictions that are relevant to your time experimenting with the platform:
+This trial grants you a certain amount of time and resources to try out the Upsun platform, and comes with the following restrictions:

 1. A trial lasts for **5 days**, which starts automatically from creating your first organization.
 1. A trial allows for **one (1)** active [project](#project) at a time.